-Fine, it’s easier to get started with NameCheap for as low as $9.88 for a shared hosting account, but if you’re a beginner online marketer/blogger that earns little to nothing from your blog at the moment…think about the renewal fee of $38.88 just in 12 months coming.
+Fine, it’s easier to get started with NameCheap for as low as $2.88/mon ($24.88/yr) for a shared hosting account with the stellar package.
+But if you’re a beginner online marketer/blogger that earns little to nothing from your blog at the moment, think about the renewal fee just in 12 months coming.

 At the time of writing this line, the official CBN exchange rate is 304 Naira to a Dollar.